pabhi18/AIChatVault/README.md

 # AIChatVault

-A secure and intelligent chat platform with robust authentication and administrative controls.
+A secure chat platform with robust authentication and administrative controls.

 ## Features